Does character matter? If you’re a business owner, yes, your character matters.

 Do you treat your clients right?
 Do you return their phone calls, keep all your appointments on time, and do what you said you would do?
 How about your employees?
 This includes having an employee manual so there is no doubt in anyone’s mind what the company policy is on most issues.
 A solid employee manual that documents your company policies and explains what happens “if” protects both you and your employees.

-As long as we are talking about treating others in a good manner, do you have a manual in place that governs your work with your subcontractors?
+Along the same lines, you should have a manual in place that governs your work with your subcontractors.
 Do you communicate, keeping them posted and up to date on all the jobs?
 Ditto with your suppliers.
 Do you pay both on time and as agreed, or do you constantly look for ways to pay them late, not in full or at all?

 Character matters because what you do every day adds up.
-Some of the things you think you are doing in the dark can come out in the light.
+Some of the things you think you are doing in the dark will come out in the light.
 Make sure when you look in the mirror, the person staring back at you has good character.
 You and that character can then build a solid and profitable business.